The new European Tyre label

 But don’t forget that as well as tyre performance, the driver plays a key role in determining fuel economy and road safety.
 Tyre pressures should be checked regularly to optimise rolling resistance and grip, as well as fuel economy.

 Where can you find the information?

 The label will be attached to the tyre, in technical promotional material at your Ford Dealer and on tyre manufacturers’ websites.
 The information should be available at the point of sale before you purchase a tyre and the information will either be printed on, or attached to, your sales invoice.

 What tyres are covered by the regulations?

 The Regulations apply to passenger cars (including Sports Utility Vehicle (SUV) tyres), vans, light trucks, trucks and buses.

 Do the tyre label regulations apply when purchasing a new vehicle?

 Yes.
 Under EU Regulation 2020/740, a new Tyre Label (and some other information) must be provided before sale.
 In addition, the customer can ask for the Product Information Sheet which is available via the European Product Registry for Energy Labelling (EPREL) database.

 Does the introduction of tyre labels change the legal obligations of the driver?

 The introduction of the tyre label does not change the legal obligations of the driver.
 The legal obligations of tyre labelling will be met by the tyre manufacturers, the tyre retailers and vehicle manufacturers.
-The legal obligations of drivers are unchanged and they should remember to check that their tyres have the minimum legal tread depth of 1.6 mm or risk a £2,500 fine and three penalty points on their licence.
+The legal obligations of drivers are unchanged, and you should remember to check that your tyres have the minimum legal tread depth of 1.6 mm or risk a £2,500 fine and three penalty points on your licence.